 On the sixth day, the teacher uses the second checklist—the Teacher Writing Skills Checklist—to give students feedback.
 The teacher will also edit using the same editing symbols and terms that are in the student workbook.
 (The student has a day off while their work is edited.)
 On the seventh day, students write their final version based on the feedback from their teacher.
 On the eighth day, the teacher evaluates the final draft using the third checklist, the Composition Evaluation.
 This form shows points awarded under the headings of content, style, mechanics, and general.
 There is also room on the page for written comments.

-In addition to the lesson activities described above, copywork and dictation exercises each occur twice per lesson cycle (once a week).
+In addition to the lesson activities described above, copywork and dictation exercises each occur twice per two-week lesson cycle.
 The copying and dictation assignments help students develop skills of observation and attention as they work on various sentence constructions and encounter new vocabulary.
 WriteShop has published Copying and Dictation Exercises for WriteShop I, with excerpts from well-known literary works that relate to each of the sixteen lessons in WriteShop I. Teachers can use this to save them from having to come up with their own passages, but it is fine if you want to use something else.
 Prepared material for copying and dictation isn't available for WriteShop II, so you will have to come up with something on your own.

 Overall, WriteShop is one of the best resources I've seen for group classes and for parents who need help teaching writing.